nkinesis/nkinesis.github.io/README.md

 # Personal site
+This is Gabriel Ullmann's personal site containing a brief bio, CV, academic publications and posts.

 ## TODO
-- Setup Github pages
-- Test on mobile
+- Test on iphone
 - Add floppy easter egg